hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/autoscaling-group-should-use-launch-templates.md

     Description:
     This policy checks if resources of type 'aws_autoscaling_group' have the 'launch_template'
-    atribute or the attribute must be present in 'mixed_instances_policy'
+    attribute or the attribute must be present in 'mixed_instances_policy'

     Print messages: